3scale/apicast-cloud-hosted/openshift/README.md

     $ make deploy RELEASE_REF=v3-5-0-beta1 ENVIRONMENT=staging CACHE_TTL=30
 ```

+* Manually update the `apicast-mapping-service` DeploymentConfig image to use the dot notation `quay.io/3scale/apicast-cloud-hosted:mapping-service-v3.5.0-beta1` as the image is generated in the CI and fetched directly from `quay.io`.

 * Update both Routes pointing to new services version `v3-5-0-beta1` with weight 0 by the moment (leaving old but productive version `v3-4-0` with weight 100).

 ## Apicast-production canary preparation